-4.3 ROLE OF FINANCIAL REPORTING IN MANAGING INSURANCE OPERATIONS need for information that is more relevant and based on the economics of the contract and the insurer.
+4.3 ROLE OF FINANCIAL REPORTING IN MANAGING INSURANCE OPERATIONS

+The currently developing changes in the financial reporting for insurance contracts and insurance enterprises will involve a significantly enhanced role for actuaries.
+These changes result from a need for information that is more relevant and based on the economics of the contract and the insurer.
 These may involve a more judgment driven system, reflecting in many cases more sophisticated methods than in the past.